jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 ### 2. Add data manually (add points from the novel) ###

-1. Click "Add" > "Add Map Notes".
+1. Click **Add** > **Add Map Notes**.
 You can change the name of the layer.
 We are just going to leave it for now.
 The templates will give you different map symbols to choose from.
 We are going to leave it with the default, "Map Notes".
 2. Notice that you can create features that are point, line, and area types.
 We are going to use a point feature using "Stickpin".
 3. Pan and zoom to the desired location and click on the map to add a pin.
 4. Set the pin's title and description.
 You can even add an image here.
 The map is interactive, so you are adding information that will exist in a popup on the pin.
 5. Optionally change the symbol.
 Notice there are *dozens* of options to choose from.
-6. Save the map.
+6. **Save** the map.

 <img src="https://jmersonuo.github.io/StoryMaps/img/POI.JPG" width ="334px">